Malta’s healthcare system is one of the country’s main selling features. In fact, some world rankings have put it as high as 5th globally.

 Health Insurance Options in Malta

-The health insurance picture in Malta varies depending on your status as either a tourist, resident or citizen.
+The health insurance picture in Malta varies depending on your status as either a tourist, temporary or permanent resident, or citizen.
 It is also important to remember that your coverage may differ depending on your home country.

 Health Insurance for Short Visits

 If you are a citizen of an EU country, Iceland, Norway, Liechtenstein (and possibly also the UK after March 29, 2019) you may be eligible for a European Health Insurance Card (EHIC).

 The EHIC will grant you access to medically necessary treatment in Malta at the same cost as a local.
 That means that services from a public hospital will be free but you’ll have to pay if you visit a private clinic.

 Coverage from the EHIC does not include certain big costs like emergency transport to your home country.
 So, if you’re relying on it for the early part of your stay in Malta, separate insurance is still recommended.

 Some non-European countries, like Australia, also have bilateral agreements with Malta that provide insurance coverage similar to the EHIC.
 Check the details before visiting — for instance, Australians are only covered for their first 6 months in Malta.

 Health Insurance for Residents in Malta

 Malta’s comprehensive health insurance system is supported by taxes and social security contributions applied to payrolls.
 It covers: